A Story of An Adoptee

 You cannot be special if your biological mother thought you not precious enough to keep.
 The very act of rejection, the sheer brutality of it emotionally, the realization you were not wanted, perhaps even before you were born, cannot be conveniently glossed over by syrupy platitudes and mawkish over-sentimentality.
 My parents would often say ‘but she did a wonderful thing, she gave you away so we could have you’ which made me feel as if I were a prize at a fair.
 A wonky soft toy won after a few rounds of Hook A Duck.
 Although I had never met my birth mother, I felt strangely protective of her – my mother, the young, poor Dickensian waif and when people, whoever they were, implied things or said things that reflected badly on her or muttered things which felt selfish or heartless or mean, I would find it intolerable.
 She was not there to defend herself so it became my job, after all, she gave me life; hugged me inside of her for seven months and we shared something, something beyond language, logic and rational comprehension; beyond prosaic conscious understanding; an innate connection, primal and transcendent, more akin to a cellular imprint carried within us, there but hidden and unknown.

 Most people know their parents.
 They know their siblings, cousins, other extended family and have some semblance of a structured narrative from which to understand their place in the world.
 As an adoptee I simply had an empty space where a story should be and a litany of unanswered questions.
-These questions, perfectly natural questions, often felt like an angry scab I could not tear myself away from, needing to know so many things, every day normal things but finding all the possible openings around me shut tight, answers concealed behind a hefty closed door.
+These questions, perfectly natural questions, often felt like an angry scab I could not stop picking, needing to know so many things, every day normal things but finding all the possible openings around me shut tight, answers concealed behind a hefty closed door.

 One of the biggest questions I had as I reached my teens surrounded mental illness.
 At age fourteen, I began suffering with, what was then termed, Clinical Depression.
 Later in my life, I would go on to struggle with Bipolar Disorder (including a psychosis component), severe anxiety, social phobia and later periods of agoraphobia.
 Unlike many people, who know their mix of family and genetics, and can say, with clarity that their granddad had depressive tendencies or their great aunt appeared to be the anxious sort, or their brother could be a little obsessive, I didn’t know why I began to struggle.
 I simply did.
 It’s a strange phenomenon, disconcerting, when one does not know their own story, cannot fathom who they are and how they came to be but finds new stories emerging all of the time, stories with a clear beginning, a middle and an end.